 Nonetheless, the experiment at Brook Farm played a key role in the development of American religious and cultural philosophy.
-During its heyday, the commune was home to some of America’s most renowned thinkers of the period, including Charles Anderson Dana, Greeley, Margaret Fuller, and Nathaniel Hawthorne.
+During its heyday, the commune was visited by some of America’s most renowned thinkers of the period, including Charles Anderson Dana, Horace Greeley, Margaret Fuller, and Nathaniel Hawthorne.
 Hawthorne would ultimately set his novel The Blithedale Romance in a utopian community modeled after Brook Farm.

 After its closure, the land would take a turn as a poor farm before becoming training grounds during the Civil War.
 Brook Farm’s most enduring reincarnation was that of an orphanage from 1872 to 1943 and the associated Gethsemane Cemetery, the latter of which still stands today.

 While the majority of the original buildings are now gone save for the print shop, Brook Farm remains a fascinating roam through land fraught with layers of intellectual and emotional history that is distinctly American in nature.

 Follow Google Maps' location and driving for the entrance at Baker Street.